Introduction and Overview

 What is Pinterest?

-We use buttons and widgets from the social media network Pinterest, Pinterest Inc, 808 Brannan Street, San Francisco, CA 94103, USA, on our website.
-For the European region, the Irish company Pinterest Europe Ltd (Palmerston House, 2nd Floor, Fenian Street, Dublin 2, Ireland) is responsible for all aspects relevant to data protection.
+We use buttons and widgets of the social media network Pinterest, from Pinterest Inc., 808 Brannan Street, San Francisco, CA 94103, USA, on our site.
+For the European region, the Irish company Pinterest Europe Ltd. (Palmerston House, 2nd Floor, Fenian Street, Dublin 2, Ireland) is responsible for all data protection-related aspects.

-Pinterest is a social network that specializes in graphic representations and photographs.
-The name is made up of the two words "pin" and "interest".
-Users can use Pinterest to discuss various hobbies and interests and view the respective profiles with images either openly or in defined groups.
+Pinterest is a social network that specializes in graphical representations or photographs.
+The name is composed of the two words “pin” and “interest”.
+Users can exchange information about various hobbies and interests via Pinterest and view the respective profiles with images openly or in defined groups.

-Pinterest has been around for several years now and this social media platform is still one of the most visited and appreciated platforms.
-Pinterest is particularly suitable for our industry because the platform is primarily known for its beautiful and interesting images.
-That's why we are of course also represented on Pinterest and also want to showcase our content away from our website.
-The data collected can also be used for advertising purposes so that we can show advertising messages to precisely those people who are interested in our services or products.
+Pinterest has been around for several years now and still counts as one of the most visited and appreciated social media platforms.
+It is particularly suitable for our industry because the platform is primarily known for beautiful and interesting images.
+That’s why we are also represented on Pinterest and want to showcase our content appropriately outside of our website as well.
+The collected data can also be used for advertising purposes so that we can show advertising messages precisely to those people who are interested in our services or products.

 So-called log data may be stored.
-This includes information about your browser, IP address, the address of our website and the activities carried out on it (for example, when you click the bookmark or pin button), search histories, date and time of the request and cookie and device data.
-If you interact with an embedded Pinterest function, cookies that store various data may also be set in your browser.
-In most cases, the above-mentioned log data, preset language settings and clickstream data are stored in cookies.
-By clickstream data, Pinterest means information about your website behavior.
+This includes information about your browser, IP address, the address of our website and the activities performed on it (for example, when you click the Save or Pin button), search histories, date and time of the request, and cookie and device data.
+When you interact with an embedded Pinterest feature, cookies that store various data may also be set in your browser.
+Usually, the aforementioned log data, preset language settings, and clickstream data are stored in cookies.
+Pinterest understands clickstream data as information about your website behavior.

-If you have a Pinterest account yourself and are logged in, the data collected via our site may be added to your account and used for advertising purposes.
-If you interact with our integrated Pinterest functions, you will usually be redirected to the Pinterest page.
+If you have a Pinterest account yourself and are logged in, the data collected through our site can be added to your account and used for advertising purposes.
+When you interact with our embedded Pinterest features, you are usually redirected to the Pinterest page.
 Here you can see an example selection of cookies that are then set in your browser.

 Name: _auth